Saturday, 13 January 2018 (1:00 to 3:00 p.m.)

 |Speaker: Manuel Jimenez García, madMdesign + Gilles Retsin, Gilles Retsin Architecture|

-Manuel Jimenez García and Gilles Retsin jointly teach and research at various institutions, including the Bartlett School of Architecture, London, where they work in the Architectural Computation program.
+Manuel Jimenez García and Gilles Retsin jointly teach and research at various institutions, they are co-founders of Design Computation Lab at The Bartlett School of Architecture, London, where they run the BPro Architectural Computation and Architectural Design programs.
 They are also co-founders of two architecture and design firms which apply architectural computation principles in their work.

 |Lecture 3: "We master complexity"|